Pettersson-dev/Security-architecture/README.md

 * CA (certificate authority).

 Weakness
-* Options, variants, versions and configurations
+* Options, variants, versions and configurations.

 Best practice
-* Always use TLS (almost always anyway)
+* Always use TLS (almost always anyway).
-* Use secure protocols and ciphers
+* Use secure protocols and ciphers.
-* Use a public trusted CA
+* Use a public trusted CA.
-* Secure the DNS (with DNSsec etc)
+* Secure the DNS (with DNSsec etc).
-* Use forward secrecy
+* Use forward secrecy.
-* Use full certificate chains
+* Use full certificate chains.
-* Strong private key
+* Strong private key.
-* Secure private key
+* Secure private key.
-* Disable insecure renegotiation
+* Disable insecure renegotiation.

 Links
 * https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices

 ## API - REST, SOAP, GRPC etc.
 Principles:
-* Log calls and standardise logging
+* Log calls and standardise logging.
-* Use a positive security model and deny by default
+* Use a positive security model and deny by default.
 * Don't trust user input, have whitelists and disable insecure serializers.
 * Use API gateways to minimize attack surface and consolidate logging and traffic inspections.
 * Use TLS and consider mTLS for sensitive information.
 ### Authentication
-* Check all possible ways to authenticate to all APIs
+* Check all possible ways to authenticate to all APIs.
-* Use standard authentication, token generation, password storage, Multi-factor
+* Use standard authentication, token generation, password storage, Multi-factor.
-* Use short-lived access tokens
+* Use short-lived access tokens.
-* Authenticate your apps (so you know who is talking to you)
+* Authenticate your apps (so you know who is talking to you).
-* Use stricter rate-limiting for authentication, implement lockout policies and weak password checks
+* Use stricter rate-limiting for authentication, implement lockout policies and weak password checks.

 ### Authorization
 * Implement authorization checks with user policies and hierarchy • Don’t rely on IDs sent from client.
 Use IDs stored in the session object instead.
-* Check authorization each time there is a client request to access database
+* Check authorization each time there is a client request to access database.
-* Use random non-guessable IDs (UUIDs)
+* Use random non-guessable IDs (UUIDs).

 ### Logging
-* Log failed attempts, denied access, input validation failures, any failures in security policy
+* Log failed attempts, denied access, input validation failures, any failures in security policy.
-* Ensure that logs are formatted to be consumable by other tools
+* Ensure that logs are formatted to be consumable by other tools.
-* Protect logs as highly sensitive
+* Protect logs as highly sensitive.
-* Include enough detail to identify attackers
+* Include enough detail to identify attackers.
 * Avoid having sensitive data in logs - If you need the information for debugging purposes, redact it partially.
-* Integrate with SIEMs and other dashboards, monitoring, alerting tools
+* Integrate with SIEMs and other dashboards, monitoring, alerting tools.

 ### Data exposure
-* Never rely on client to filter data
+* Never rely on client to filter data.
-* Review all responses and adapt responses to what the API consumers really need
+* Review all responses and adapt responses to what the API consumers really need.
-* Define schemas of all the API responses
+* Define schemas of all the API responses.
-* Don’t forget about error responses
+* Don’t forget about error responses.
-* Identify all the sensitive or PII info and justify its use
+* Identify all the sensitive or PII info and justify its use.
-* Enforce response checks to prevent accidental data and exception leaks
+* Enforce response checks to prevent accidental data and exception leaks.

 ## File transfer (FTP etc)
 * Use sFTP with certificates.
 * Encrypt and sign sensitive files, exchange keys out of band.
 * Have strict access permissions.
-* Use disk encryption
+* Use disk encryption.
-* Logg activities
+* Logg activities.

 ## Email
 * Avoid emails especially for sensitive information.
-* Educate users to create awareness of phishing and other types of treats
+* Educate users to create awareness of phishing and other types of treats.
-* Apply MFA to prevent account takeover
+* Apply MFA to prevent account takeover.
-* Use an email gateway that has Security capabilities usch as spam filtering, malware scanning and monitoring
+* Use an email gateway that has Security capabilities usch as spam filtering, malware scanning and monitoring.
 * Use DMARC to prevent domain fraud.
 * Use TLS (StarTLS) and DNS-based Authentication of Named Entities (DANE) for transport security.
-* Apply secure data transfer with trusted parties e.g setting up S/MIME
+* Apply secure data transfer with trusted parties e.g setting up S/MIME.

 Links
 * https://explained-from-first-principles.com/email/